souzannsir/retrieval_project/README.md

 # ⚖️ Legal Text Retrieval Project Using Automated Segmentation and Multidimensional Embedding

 This project implements an advanced legal information retrieval system that enhances search accuracy through Dynamic Text Segmentation and Multidimensional Embeddings, leveraging the multilingual-e5-large model.
-The system achieves a precision rate of 0.74 across 909 legal articles using FAISS (Facebook AI Similarity Search) for efficient vector similarity search.
+The system achieves a precision rate of 0.74, a recall rate of 0.89, and an F1-score of 0.81 across 909 legal articles, utilizing FAISS (Facebook AI Similarity Search) for efficient vector similarity search.

 ## Project Overview